Charles Scribner's Sons

-Charles Scribner's Sons, or simply Scribner's or Scribner, is an American publisher based in New York City, known for publishing American authors including Henry James, Ernest Hemingway, F. Scott Fitzgerald, Kurt Vonnegut, Marjorie Kinnan Rawlings, Stephen King, Robert A. Heinlein, Thomas Wolfe, George Santayana, John Clellon Holmes, Don DeLillo, and Edith Wharton.
+Charles Scribner's Sons, or simply Scribner's or Scribner, is an American publisher based in New York City that has published several notable American authors, including Henry James, Ernest Hemingway, F. Scott Fitzgerald, Kurt Vonnegut, Marjorie Kinnan Rawlings, Stephen King, Robert A. Heinlein, Thomas Wolfe, George Santayana, John Clellon Holmes, Don DeLillo, and Edith Wharton.

 The firm published Scribner's Magazine for many years.
 More recently, several Scribner titles and authors have garnered Pulitzer Prizes, National Book Awards and other merits.
-In 1978 the company merged with Atheneum and became The Scribner Book Companies.
-In turn it merged into Macmillan in 1984.
+In 1978, the company merged with Atheneum and became The Scribner Book Companies.
+It merged into Macmillan in 1984.